Israel's Netanyahu appears to downplay hopes for a cease-fire as deadly strikes continue in Lebanon

-In a statement released as Prime Minister Benjamin Netanyahu was en route to New York to attend the U.N.
-General Assembly, his office said there was only a proposal on the table and that he had not yet responded to it.
-The statement also denied that there had been any directive to ease up on fighting on the northern border with Lebanon.
+As Prime Minister Benjamin Netanyahu was en route to New York to attend the U.N.
+General Assembly, his office said there had been no directive to ease up on fighting on the northern border with Lebanon.
+It said that there was only a proposal for a cease-fire on the table and that Netanyahu had not responded to it.

-The comments raised questions about a new international initiative to halt increasingly heavy exchanges of fire that have killed hundreds of people in Lebanon and threatened to trigger an all-out war between Israel and Hezbollah.
-The statement was issued as Israel threatens to launch a ground invasion into Lebanon to push the militant group away from the border and after an Israeli strike in Lebanon killed 20 people, most of them from Syria.
+The statement tempered hopes for the international initiative aimed at halting increasingly heavy exchanges of fire that have killed hundreds of people in Lebanon and threatened to trigger an all-out war between Israel and Hezbollah.
+Israel has talked of a possible ground invasion into Lebanon to push the militant group away from the border.

-The Israeli foreign minister, Israel Katz, previously said that the country would continue fighting “with all our might until victory and the safe return of the residents of the north to their homes.”
+Soon after the statement was issued, Hezbollah TV station Al-Manar reported an Israeli airstrike in a suburb of Beirut.
+It and other stations showed a damaged apartment building in Dahiyeh, the mainly Shiite suburb where Hezbollah has a strong presence.

+Two people were killed and 15 wounded in the strike, the Lebanese Health Ministry said.

-Hezbollah has insisted it would halt its strikes only if there is a cease-fire in Gaza, where Israel has been battling Hamas for nearly a year.
+Hezbollah has insisted it would halt its strikes only if there is a cease-fire in Gaza, where Israel has battled Hamas for nearly a year.
 That appears out of reach despite months of negotiations led by the United States, Egypt and Qatar.

 In its statement, Netanyahu’s office said that “the fighting in Gaza will also continue until all the objectives of the war have been achieved.”
 Netanyahu is expected to meet with other world leaders on the sidelines of the U.N.
 General Assembly.

-In other developments, a far-right partner in Netanyahu’s government threatened to quit the coalition if a permanent cease-fire is reached with Hezbollah.

-Itamar Ben-Gvir, head of the Jewish Power party, threatened to suspend cooperation with the coalition if a temporary deal is reached.
+One of Netanyahu's far-right governing partners threatened on Thursday to suspend cooperation with his government if it signs onto a temporary cease-fire with Hezbollah – and to quit completely if a permanent deal is reached.
+It was the latest sign of displeasure from Netanyahu’s allies toward international cease-fire efforts.

-“If a temporary cease-fire becomes permanent, we will resign from the government,” he said.
+“If a temporary cease-fire becomes permanent, we will resign from the government,” said National Security Minister Itamar Ben-Gvir, head of the Jewish Power party.

-It was the latest sign of displeasure from Netanyahu’s hard-line government toward international cease-fire efforts.

 If Ben-Gvir leaves the coalition, Netanyahu would lose his parliamentary majority and could see his government come toppling down, though opposition leaders have said they would offer support for a cease-fire deal.

 Israel launched a massive operation in Gaza after a Hamas-led attack into southern Israel on Oct.
 7 in which some 1,200 people, mostly civilians, were killed, and some 250 were taken hostage.
-More than 41,000 Palestinians have been killed in Gaza since then, according to local officials.
+The Israeli campaign has killed more than 41,000 Palestinians in Gaza, according to local officials.

 Hezbollah began firing rockets into Israel one day after the Oct.
 7 attack in support of its Hamas allies, and Hezbollah and Israel have traded fire ever since.